Kaisbn/rjv/subjects/main.md

 ## Agent types:
  We might or might not add more agents as the rush goes on.
 Just for the fun of it.
- For each agent type, the cost in biomass and minerals and the spawntime will be given in the constants file.
+ For each agent type, the cost in biomass and minerals and the spawn time will be given in the constants file.

 ### Probe:
 Your bread and butter unit.
-It can move, convert blocks to your color, mine blocks (both to gather resources and convert blocks) it can build buildings and it can scout around itself in either a short range / quick execution or medium range / medium execution.
+It can move, convert blocks to your color, mine blocks (both to gather resources and convert blocks), it can build buildings and scout around itself in either a short range / quick execution or medium range / medium execution.

 #### Opcodes available: